mjordan/bagit_indexer/README.md

 # BagIt Indexer

 A proof-of-concept tool for extracting data from [Bags](https://en.wikipedia.org/wiki/BagIt) and indexing it in Elasticsearch.
-Its purpose is to demonstrate potential techniques for managing Bags ranging from retrieving a specific file in a Bag in response to a client requrest, to preparing for digital preservation processes such as auditing or format migrations.
+Its purpose is to demonstrate potential techniques for managing Bags, ranging from retrieving a specific file in a Bag to preparing for digital preservation processes such as auditing or format migrations.

 For example, questions you can ask of the sample data in this Git repository include: